CEMEDE was created on the occasion of the 10 years anniversary of the Barcelona Process

 CEMEDE aims to participate in

-CEMEDE believes in the power of sports as a catalyst for positive changes within a culture and society.
-Sports are a valuable tool for children, youths, and adults to interact in the spirit of fair competition and to create a sense of achievement and pride.
+CEMEDE believes in the power of sports as a catalyst for positive change within a culture and society.
+Sport is a valuable tool for children, youths, and adults to interact in the spirit of fair competition and to create a sense of achievement and pride.

-Athletic activities have the power to bridge differences and to produce a healthy environment and strong ethical codes.
-Since the sporting spirit is a naturally inclusive and positive one, handicapped children and adults can become reintegrated into the mainstream of society through different athletic activities.
+Athletic activities have the power to bridge differences and to produce a healthy environment with strong ethical codes.
+Since the sporting spirit is a naturally inclusive and altogether a positive one, Special needs youth and adults deem it easier to reintegrate into the mainstream of society through different athletic activities.

 Special Olympics Belgium

-Through its support to the Special Olympics Belgium, CEMEDE is involved in the inclusion of handicapped individuals in sporting events.
+Through its support to the Special Olympics Belgium, CEMEDE is involved in the inclusion of special needs individuals in sporting events.

-“The development that meets the needs of the present without compromising the ability of future generations to meet their own needs” is the definition of sustainable development that was adopted by the Brundtland Commission report of the United Nations in 1987.
+“The development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+This is the definition of the sustainable development that was adopted by the Brundtland Commission report of the United Nations in 1987.

-Implementing policies and projects that have a lasting environmentally sustainable impact in Mediterranean countries is at the core of the CEMEDE development plan: Working to improve the present while preserving the potential of the future.
+CEMEDE works on Implementing policies and projects that have a lasting environmentally sustainable impact in Mediterranean countries .
+It stands true to work on improving the present all while preserving the potential of the future.

 Building Better 2006